bitnami/readme-generator-for-helm/README.md

 ## Generate values.yaml Schema

-The readme-generator-for-helm can also use the metadata in the `values.yaml` to generate an schemaObject as output by using the `--metadata` option.
-File generated will be a JSON file formated according to the [OpenAPIv3 SchemaObject](https://spec.openapis.org/oas/v3.1.0#schema-object) definition.
+The readme-generator-for-helm can also use the metadata in the `values.yaml` to generate a *schemaObject* as output by using the `--metadata` option.
+The file generated will be a JSON file formatted according to the [OpenAPIv3 SchemaObject](https://spec.openapis.org/oas/v3.1.0#schema-object) definition.